pantheon-systems/documentation/source/docs/articles/sites/external-libraries.md

 ### WordPress
-Currently there are no plugins that implement WKHTMLtoPDF.
-You can however, use the converter in your own code in a plugin or in your them's `functions.php`.
+Currently, there are no known plugins that implement WKHTMLtoPDF directly.
+However, you can use the converter by creating a custom plugin or by placing the code within your theme's `functions.php` file.

 ## [PhantomJS](http://phantomjs.org/)